NefeliTav/Chat/README.md

 # Chat
 The program simulates a simple chat application, using shared memory and semaphores.
+Messages are sent from one process to another, passing through some intermediate processes that may modify the message.
+The checksum of the message is compared to its hash and if they are different, the message is sent again.
+The probability of the messsage changing is given as input from the user.

 ## Clean
 ```